Academic Advising Director;

 Lecturer, American Studies

-Christina Mesa has served as an Academic Advising Director for Undergraduate Advising and Research, part of the Office of the Vice Provost for Undergraduate Education, since the program began in 2004.
+Christina Mesa has served as an Academic Advising Director for Academic Advising, part of the Office of the Vice Provost for Undergraduate Education, since the Academic Advising Director program began in 2004.
 She works with students on choosing courses and majors, connecting to faculty, getting involved in research, requesting exceptions to University policy, and managing academics in the context of difficult situations.